CESSProject/cess-gateway/README.md

 ## Delete a file

-The delete file interface is used to delete an uploaded file.
+The delete file interface is used to delete a put file.

 | **DELETE** /"file name" |
 | ----------------------- |